Panic Attacks: How Parents Can Help

 What these types of questions do is they disrupt whatever role we find ourselves adopting in the Drama Triangle.
 Instead, parents support the child to engage in a problem-solving thought pattern, where parent and child are working together to help solve the problem.

 It’s important to be pro-active, and ask these questions when your child is calm.
 Avoid delaying having this conversation until your child is suffering from another panic attack, as they will be too far into their ’emotional brain’ for it to be a constructive conversation.

-If we want something different, we need to do something different.
-But before we do something different, we need to evaluate what we’ve tried that has worked (so we can do more of that), and what we’ve tried that hasn’t worked (so we can stop doing that).
-We are then in a better position to understand what a child needs from you as their parent, moving forward.
+If you want something different, you need to do something different.
+But before you do something different, you need to evaluate what you’ve tried that has actually worked (to do more of that), and what you’ve tried that hasn’t worked (so you stop doing that).
+You are then in a better position to understand what a child needs from you as their parent, moving forward.

 PANIC ATTACKS: HOW PARENTS CAN HELP [STEP 2]